kroc99/ImageProcessor2023-rework/README.md

 # ImageProcessor2023-rework

-Supported Operations
-The library supports the following image processing operations:
+Supported operations the library supports the following image processing operations:

 Multiply: Multiply two TGA images pixel by pixel.
 Subtract: Subtract one TGA image from another pixel by pixel.